The Pulse of K-Entertainment

 Prime Video is selling a local office romance like a global event

 Prime Video is not positioning See You at Work Tomorrow! like a niche regional pickup.
 According to Amazon MGM Studios' launch materials, the series is part of a worldwide rollout produced by Studio Dragon and Kross Pictures, which is exactly the kind of packaging global streamers want behind Korean romance titles.
 That matters because the worldwide K-drama race is no longer only about landing the loudest fantasy or thriller concept.
 Platforms also need repeatable comfort watches that travel cleanly across markets.
+According to Amazon MGM Studios, the same launch package is also selling the drama's 240-plus-territory footprint as a premium signal, not just a distribution note.
 An office romance with two proven leads, a built-in webtoon audience, and a clear emotional premise is efficient product.
 It is easier to market, easier to subtitle, and potentially easier to turn into steady week-one word of mouth once international viewers hit play.

 The webtoon angle gives the show a stronger launch story

 The adaptation pitch gets much stronger once you remember this is coming from a Kakao Webtoon that has already crossed 200 million cumulative views.
 That is not vanity data.
 That is market proof.
 HITKULTR already broke down how webtoon IP is becoming the industry's most bankable development lane in our recent look at the 2026 adaptation boom, and this drama fits the pattern almost perfectly.
+It also sits neatly beside The Remarried Empress and ShootAround in the wider race to turn proven digital comics into streamer-friendly screen IP.
 According to Amazon MGM Studios' series page, the show is built around Seo In-guk and Park Ji-hyun, while tvN's rollout confirms the June 22 premiere at 8:50 p.m.
 KST plus support turns from Kang Mina and Won Gyu-bin.
-That is enough cast heat to widen the entry point beyond straight webtoon readers.
+Amazon MGM Studios also credits Kim Kyung-min as writer and Cho Eun-sol as director, which gives the adaptation a clearer creative identity before episode one even drops.
+That creative stack makes the project feel more like a fully packaged adaptation than a loose webtoon cash-in.

 Why this one could hit harder than a standard rom-com

 Park Ji-hyun is especially well-positioned here because she can sell sharp edges without losing warmth, while Seo In-guk has long known how to make emotional reserve feel like tension instead of dead air.
-That combination gives the show a cleaner lane than a lot of louder 2026 premieres.
+That combination gives the show a cleaner lane than a lot of louder 2026 premieres. tvN's Monday-Tuesday scheduling also gives the drama a stable weekly habit slot instead of throwing it into a one-night binge blur.
 Sometimes the best global bet is the series that knows exactly how ordinary pain works.
+This one at least looks like it understands that exhaustion can be romantic drama, not just background texture.

 Fans Also Ask